slcs-jsc/jurassic/projects/examples/README.md

 *Temperature kernel profiles for the nadir scan at 668.5410 cm<sup>-1</sup>.*

-This kernel is the sensitivity of simulated brightness temperature to local temperature perturbations.
-Its vertical structure shows the thermal-emission
+The kernel shows the sensitivity of simulated brightness temperature to local temperature perturbations.
+Its vertical structure shows the thermal emission
 weighting: peaks mark the atmospheric levels that contribute most strongly in the channel at each scan position.
-It is a sensitivity diagnostic, not an independent validation result.
+The three channels considered here are located in the 15 micron
+CO<sub>2</sub> fundamental band and become optically thick at different levels in the stratosphere.

 ## Zenith example